Edcybeer/HomeSOC/README.md

 # HomeSOC

 # Overview
-This repository documents my personal cybersecurity home lab for learning, testing, and simulating real-world network environments.
+This lab simulates a realistic enterprise network using pfSense as the firewall/router.
+It includes offensive, defensive, and monitoring tools to practice penetration testing, Active Directory attacks, and SIEM logging.

 # Tools/OS Installed
 - VirtualBox